-All flue types should be checked for draw using a smoke bomb or similar, if there is a definite draw then the installation of the appliance can proceed.
-A successful smoke bomb test is not a guarantee that the appliance will draw properly as it provides a very low volume of smoke.
-This test is to ensure the flue-way is clear and connected to the terminal/pot correctly and can help identify flue leakage.
+The flue should be checked for draw using a smoke bomb or similar, if there is a definite draw then the installation of the appliance can proceed.

 No purpose made ventilation is normally required for this appliance when installed in G.B.
 If the appliance is being installed in I.E then refer to I.S 813:1996 (Domestic Gas Installation-National Standards Authority of Ireland).
 Ventilation areas (if applicable) should be checked periodically to ensure there is no obstruction, even though none is normally required for this appliance.